ridiculous/object_tracker/README.md

 ## Extending Core Classes

-ObjectTracker can't track core Ruby objects directly, such as `String` and `Array`.
+`ObjectTracker` can't track core Ruby objects directly, such as `String` and `Array`.
 So don't even try it!

 There is a workaround however!
-Simply extend a _subclass_ with `ObjectTracker`:
+Simply extend a _subclass_ with `ObjectTracker`

 ```ruby
 class List < Array